-The baseline examinations, which are comprehensive examinations of all risks covered in the Risk Assessment Methodology, are intended to provide a full understanding of the current risks within an LFI and the approach to managing and mitigating them.
 The limited scope examinations cover various risk areas, but with less intensity and may be used as a 'health check', where moderate deterioration across multiple risk elements is observed by the off-site supervision.
 Thematic inspections, however, may focus on, for example, activities that are common across a peer group or a special area evident in several institutions - such as the management of cyber security risk at banks.
 Follow-up examinations are performed to validate supervisory findings or remediation actions proposed by LFIs.